Rules:

 Full FIFA Laws of Play will be enforced, except as noted: there will be no slide tackles, no limit to the amount of substitutions that occur in a game.
 For the purpose of ensuring games are played and not canceled or rescheduled: If a team is short-handed, they may pick up players from a team that has a bye.
-Team executives or captains should reach out to the executives or captains of other teams to inquire about player availability, ensuring the team does not exceed the maximum limit of 14 players.
+Team executives or captains should reach out to the executives or captains of other teams to inquire about player availability, ensuring the team picking up players does not exceed the maximum limit of 14 players (3 subs).

-Minimum number of players allowed to start and complete a game is 7.
-A team has defaulted if they do not have the minimum number of players at the game’s scheduled start time.
+The minimum number of players allowed to start and complete a game is 7.
+A team has defaulted if they do not have the minimum number of players at the games’ scheduled start time.

 Equipment: soccer boots, shin guards, socks (must entirely cover shin guards), jerseys & shorts must be worn by all players.

-Jewelry must be removed.
+Jewelry must be removed or taped.
 Any medical/sports braces etc. with sharp corners should be covered to prevent injury.
 If a player wears a knee brace it must be covered with a fabric sports cover.
 Fabric knee braces are okay without one.

 No blood rule is a FIFA rule: Any player that is bleeding must leave the field and return only when the bleeding is stopped and/or covered and after the referee has given permission to enter the field.